Deploy a Nomad Cluster

 -

-Make sure to replace the three dots by your own information for mnemonics
+Make sure to replace the three dots by your own information for mnemonic

 and SSH_KEY